explainers-by-googlers/cross-origin-storage/README.md

 User agents are expected to implement an **availability gating** mechanism that may suppress the presence of a file in COS even when the file is physically stored there. `requestFileHandle()` must return a `NotFoundError` `DOMException` when the user agent determines that revealing the file's presence would constitute a privacy risk, regardless of whether the file is actually present.

 User agents should maintain an **allowlist** of well-known resources—such as AI model weights published by recognized model hubs—that are unconditionally eligible for cross-origin availability disclosure.
-For resources not on the allowlist, user agents should only confirm a file's presence if it has met a **popularity threshold** and been encountered on a minimum number of distinct origins, ensuring that no file unique to a small set of sites can be used as a cross-site identifier.
+For resources not on the allowlist, user agents should only confirm a file's presence if it has met a **popularity threshold** and been encountered on a minimum number of distinct origins (a form of **k-anonymity** where _k_ is that minimum origin count), ensuring that no file unique to a small set of sites can be used as a cross-site identifier.
 Resources that do not meet the popularity threshold are treated as absent: the user agent returns a `NotFoundError` `DOMException` as if the file were not stored in COS at all.

 Developers must NOT rely on a `NotFoundError` as definitive proof that a file is absent from COS.
 A `NotFoundError` MAY indicate that the user agent has withheld confirmation of the file's presence for privacy reasons.